retypeapp/retype/pro/pro.md

 ## What if I need to change the location and URL of my project?

 No problem.
-Within the first 90 days, you can change to a different extension or subdomain.
+Within the first 90 days, one change to a different extension or subdomain can be made.
 Just send a quick email to hello@retype.com with the request.
-We currently building a system for you to self manage your license keys and will let you know once available.

 For example, changing from `example.org` to `example.com` or `example.org` to `docs.example.com` are permitted.
 Changing from `example.com` to `sample.com` would not be permitted.

-This flexibiity gives you lots of time to create your project then decide what domain or subdomain you want to go live with.
+This flexibiity gives you lots of time to create your project then decide what domain name or subdomain name you want to go live with.

-After 90 days, we cannot change the URL and purchasing a new key would be required.
+After 90 days, we cannot change the URL associated to your license key and purchasing a new key would be required.

+We are currently building a dashboard system to allow self management of license keys and will let you know once available.

 !!!
 The Retype license keys are non-revokable, meaning once they are created, there is no way for us or anyone to cancel or revoke the key.
 !!!

-## We have 5 people on our team writing content and using Retype.
-Do we require 5 licenses?
+## We have 5 people on our team, do we require 5 licenses?

-No. Retype is licensed per [project](#what-is-considered-a-project) (website), not per person or per server.
+No. Retype is licensed per [project](#what-is-a-project) (website), not per person or per server.
 One Retype Pro instance will cover an unlimited number of content authors or developers using Retype.

 ## What happens when the key expires?